Real-time Updating of Dynamic Social Networks for COVID-19 Vaccination Strategies: Introduction

 The paper is organized as follows.
-Section~\ref{sec:G_model} introduces the graph-based diffusion modelling and vaccination strategies.
-Data assimilation principle and adaptation of graph data are presented in Section~\ref{sec:da}.
-Section~\ref{sec: school} shows numerical experiments in real-world social contact networks, and Section~\ref{sec: multilayer} shows experiments with multi-layer networks.
-Section~\ref{sec:conclusion} closes the paper with conclusions and future work.
+Sect.~\ref{sec:G_model} introduces the graph-based diffusion modelling and vaccination strategies.
+Data assimilation principle and adaptation of graph data are presented in Sect.~\ref{sec:da}.
+Sect.~\ref{sec: school} shows numerical experiments in real-world social contact networks, and Sect.~\ref{sec: multilayer} shows experiments with multi-layer networks.
+Sect.~\ref{sec:conclusion} closes the paper with conclusions and future work.